Table of Contents

-An exempt private company (EPC) in Singapore is a private limited company that is owned by a maximum of 20 shareholders, all of whom must be individuals.
-EPC is one of the most favored types of businesses in Singapore as it provides a wide range of benefits and tax incentives.
+An exempt private company (EPC) in Singapore, also known as an exempt private company limited by shares, is a type of private limited company owned by a maximum of 20 shareholders under ACRA(1) all of whom must be individuals.

 Benefits of an Exempt private company in Singapore